KyleMit/RemindJames/readme.md

 # Remind James

-Azure Functions + Azure Table Storage + Azure Blob Storage + Azure CDN + Twilio API + Vue SPA to send hourly, crowd-sourced, text-based reminders, updated simultaneously by everyone in the world, to one person imparticular in need of reminding.
+Azure Functions + Azure Table Storage + Azure Blob Storage + Azure CDN + Twilio API + Vue SPA to send hourly, crowd-sourced, text-based reminders, updated simultaneously by everyone in the world, to one person in particular in need of reminding.

 ## Resources